 STEM aligns so much with the way children’s minds learn and work from a very early age.
+Even before your kids enter elementary school, you can start building their STEM skills.
 The best way to foster a love of STEM and build STEM literacy is to encourage curiosity.
 From a young age encourage kids to question, to explore and to play.
 Find their passions and help them chase those passions.
 Even if it changes week to week, this is perfectly normal, especially for younger kids.
 Encourage it.
 You will be amazed where your kids can go when they become passionate about learning.

-From preschool to elementary to middle school and finally, high school, STEM and STEAM education will help children become innovative adults with exceptional critical thinking and problem solving skills.
+From preschool to elementary to middle school and finally, high school graduation, STEAM and STEM initiatives will help children become innovative adults with exceptional critical thinking and problem solving skills.
 Skills that our future generations will need in our increasingly technology driven world.